do i need planning permission

 old barn

-As a general guide, according to Homes and Property, non-domestic buildings which are likely to flood, have poor transport connectivity or have already been listed are unlikely to be allowed for conversion.
-However, this could be a great development opportunity if you find the perfect property!
+As a general guide, non-domestic buildings which are listed, likely to flood or have poor transport connections are unlikely to be approved.

 23. Demolition

-Not all buildings are salvageable, and you often find that the land it sits on is more valuable than the building itself.
-Whether it’s a garage or part of the house (lean-to, conservatory etc.), demolition of a building doesn’t usually require planning permission.
+Whether it’s a garage or part of the house (lean-to, conservatory etc.), demolition doesn’t usually require planning permission.

-However, it will require “prior approval”, so you must engage with your local council before bringing out the big guns.
+However, it will require ‘prior approval’, so talk with your local council before bringing out the big guns.

-Please remember that building regulations and laws are constantly changing, so you must always do your research before tackling any major home improvement project.
-You do not want to be selling a home with unpermitted work!
+Please remember that building regulations and laws constantly change, so always DYOR (Do Your Own Research) before tackling any major home improvement project.
+You don’t want to sell a home with unpermitted work, especially if there’s an accident!

-If you do have to go down the planning permission route, below is a handy step-step guide from Real Homes:
+Pro Tip: If you must go through the planning permission process, below is a handy step-by-step guide from Real Homes:

 planning permission process infographic